Toronto Zoo Domain Ride: Zoomobile

 The current Zoomobile is a Chance Coach Sunliner tram with four cars set (carrying 103 passengers, 1 driver and 1 tour guide) that replaced the Domain Ride and vehicles have rubber tires running on along paved paths in the zoo.
 Unlike the Domain Ride, the Zoomobile uses open air cars.

 Successor

 Zoo management has looked into plans for a maglev train operation replacing the Toronto Zoo Domain Ride.
 The Edmonton-based maglev consortium Magnovate, which includes Magna and Lockheed Martin, would pay for the construction, as well as the first five years of operation, while the zoo would pay for the operation afterwards.
-In November 2018, the deal is modified to the first 15 years of operation.
+In November 2018, the deal was modified to the first 15 years of operation.
 The plan was approved by the Toronto Zoo board in December 2018.
 Construction was to begin after Magnovate raised sufficient funding to cover the estimated CA$25 million cost.
 The firm hoped to complete construction by 2021.
 However, this project is delayed due to the COVID-19 pandemic in Toronto.